 If FP tubing is used, clean following the procedures in FC 1160, section 3.

-Clean other tubing types such as polyethylene according to the appropriate procedures listed in FC 1160, section 7.
+Clean other tubing types such as PE according to the appropriate procedures listed in FC 1160, section 7.

 Other Equipment Types (e.g., pressurized FP bailer)